Architecture of PowerShell Automation Platform

 graph TB

-subgraph "PowerShell Enterprise Automation Platform"
+subgraph "PowerShell Automation Platform"

 subgraph "Presentation Layer"